 Once you’ve installed the app, a few quick configurations will ensure ExpressVPN works in China without hassle.

-1. Set the protocol to “Automatic”
+1. Set the Protocol to Automatic

-When you set your security protocol to “Automatic,” ExpressVPN will choose the one that is best for your network automatically.
+When you set your security protocol to Automatic, ExpressVPN will automatically choose the one that’s best for your network.
 It offers a variety of protocols, each designed to cater to different needs.
 Some give you a more secure connection (like OpenVPN), and some prioritize speeds (like Lightway).
-However, ExpressVPN recommends selecting the “Automatic” protocol for obfuscation to work properly.

-For added convenience, you can also set ExpressVPN to connect to your last used location automatically whenever you start up your device: this can be toggled on under "General Options".
+For added convenience, you can also set ExpressVPN to connect to your last used location automatically whenever you start up your device: this can be toggled on under General Options.

 When using a VPN in China, you should keep the kill switch on at all times.
 This protects your data if you lose connection to the VPN.
 You can activate the kill switch in 2 steps: